2002 World Series: Series overview and aftermath

 Victorious Angels players being honored at the White House Rose Garden by President George W. Bush.

-The Angels and the Giants combined to log 85 runs over the course of the series, the largest combined run total for both teams in World Series history.
 There would not be another World Series that was played entirely within one state until 2020, which took place entirely at a single neutral site (Globe Life Field in Arlington, Texas) due to the COVID-19 pandemic.
 There would not be another postseason match-up between two California teams until the 2020 National League Division Series between the Los Angeles Dodgers and San Diego Padres, also played at Globe Life Field, and there has yet to be another World Series between two teams from the same state.

 This was the last World Series where home-field advantage alternated between the National and American Leagues each year.
 As a result of the tie in the 2002 All-Star Game, beginning in 2003, home-field advantage in the World Series was controversially granted to the league that won the All-Star Game.
 That practice ended after the 2016 Series; since 2017, the team with the better regular season record now enjoys home field advantage, the same format used in the National Basketball Association (NBA)'s Finals and National Hockey League (NHL)'s Stanley Cup Final.

 Following the Darren Baker incident in game 5, MLB changed their rules requiring batboys and batgirls be at least 14 years old.

-This is currently the earliest World Series in which no personnel from either team have been elected to the National Baseball Hall of Fame.